Skip to content

 The SELECT trial adds another data point

-FLOW was the headliner for kidney disease, but it wasn't the only trial looking at semaglutide's kidney effects.
-The SELECT trial—which tested semaglutide 2.4 mg (the Wegovy dose) in people with obesity and established cardiovascular disease, but without diabetes—also tracked kidney function as a secondary endpoint. eGFR declined more slowly in the semaglutide group compared to placebo, even in people without diabetes.
+FLOW was the headliner for kidney disease, but it wasn't the only trial watching semaglutide's kidney effects.
+The SELECT trial โ€” which tested semaglutide 2.4 mg (the Wegovy dose) in people with obesity and established cardiovascular disease, but without diabetes โ€” also tracked kidney function as a secondary endpoint. eGFR declined more slowly in the semaglutide group than in placebo, even in people without diabetes.

-That's a meaningful extension of the FLOW story.
+That stretches the FLOW story in a meaningful way.
 FLOW showed kidney protection in people with type 2 diabetes and CKD.
-SELECT suggests the kidney signal might be there in people with obesity alone—no diabetes required.
-It's not the primary endpoint of that trial, and it shouldn't be read as equivalent to FLOW's primary evidence, but it points in a consistent direction.
+SELECT hints that the kidney signal might be there in people with obesity alone โ€” no diabetes required.
+It wasn't the primary endpoint of that trial, and it shouldn't be read as equal to FLOW's primary evidence, but it points the same direction.

 The full picture of who benefits most from GLP-1 kidney protection is still being drawn.
 Phase 3 data in non-diabetic CKD populations would close a lot of open questions.

-This fits a pattern — GLP-1s keep turning up in unexpected places
+This fits a pattern โ€” GLP-1s keep turning up in unexpected places

-If you've been paying attention to the GLP-1 research coming out over the past three years, the kidney data fits a pattern.
+If you've been following the GLP-1 research over the past three years, the kidney data fits a pattern.
 These drugs were approved for blood sugar control.
 Then weight loss.
-Then cardiovascular risk reduction (the SOUL trial and related CV data showed a 20% reduction in major cardiac events).
-Then fatty liver disease data—three separate NEJM papers in 2024.
+Then cardiovascular risk reduction (the SOUL trial and related CV data showed a 14% reduction in major cardiac events, HR 0.86).
+Then fatty liver disease data โ€” three separate NEJM papers in 2024.
 And now kidneys.

-The common thread is that GLP-1 receptors are not only in the pancreas and brain.
-They're distributed through the body—in the heart, liver, kidneys, and brain.
-Drugs that target these receptors seem to have downstream effects that nobody fully anticipated when semaglutide was being developed as a diabetes drug.
-Whether this represents a class effect or a molecule-specific effect is still being sorted out, but the consistency of the signals across organ systems is hard to dismiss.
+The thread running through all of it: GLP-1 receptors aren't just in the pancreas and brain.
+They're scattered across the body โ€” in the heart, liver, kidneys, and brain.
+Drugs that hit these receptors seem to carry downstream effects nobody fully saw coming when semaglutide was being built as a diabetes drug.
+Whether that's a class effect or specific to this molecule is still getting sorted out, but the consistency of the signals across organ systems is hard to wave away.

-For people wondering whether they qualify for GLP-1 treatment in the first place, CKD context may be increasingly relevant to that conversation—even though it's not yet an FDA-approved indication.
+For people wondering whether they qualify for GLP-1 treatment in the first place, CKD context may be increasingly relevant to that conversationโ€”even though it's not yet an FDA-approved indication.

 What to realistically expect if you start

 The dose starts low.
-Semaglutide is initiated at 0.25 mg weekly and titrated upward slowly—typically to 0.5 mg after four weeks, then 1.0 mg after another four weeks.
-The FLOW trial used 1.0 mg, which is the standard Ozempic maintenance dose, not the higher Wegovy doses.
+Semaglutide kicks off at 0.25 mg weekly and climbs slowly โ€” typically to 0.5 mg after four weeks, then 1.0 mg after another four.
+FLOW used 1.0 mg, the standard Ozempic maintenance dose, not the higher Wegovy doses.

 Nausea is the most common early side effect.
-It hits roughly 20–30% of people in the first four to six weeks, then usually subsides.
-Eating smaller meals, avoiding high-fat foods, and not lying down immediately after eating all help.
-For most people, it's manageable.
-A minority find it severe enough to pause or stop.
+It hits roughly 20โ€“30% of people in the first four to six weeks, then usually fades.
+Smaller meals, easing off high-fat foods, and not lying down right after eating all help.
+For most people it's manageable.
+A minority find it bad enough to pause or stop.

-eGFR can initially dip slightly when starting semaglutide, similar to what happens with SGLT2 inhibitors.
-This is generally not a true decline—it reflects a hemodynamic change in kidney blood flow—and it typically stabilizes.
-But it's worth flagging with your doctor so they're not alarmed by a short-term eGFR blip on your next lab panel.
+eGFR can dip a little when you first start semaglutide, the same way it does with SGLT2 inhibitors.
+This usually isn't a true decline โ€” it reflects a hemodynamic shift in kidney blood flow โ€” and it tends to settle.
+Still, flag it with your doctor ahead of time so a short-term eGFR blip on your next lab panel doesn't set off alarms.

-The kidney benefits observed in FLOW took time to accumulate.
+The kidney benefits in FLOW took time to build.
 The trial ran 3.4 years before stopping early.
-You won't see a dramatic eGFR improvement in three months.
-The goal is a slower rate of decline, tracked over years—not a reversal you'll notice in a single lab draw.
+You won't see a dramatic eGFR jump in three months.
+The goal is a slower rate of decline, measured over years โ€” not a reversal you'll catch in a single lab draw.

 Tracking your kidney numbers while on GLP-1

-If you're using Blueshot to log your medication, there's a practical case for also tracking the numbers your nephrologist follows—not to replace their monitoring, but to give you a clearer picture of your own trajectory over time.
+If you're using Blueshot to log your medication, there's a practical case for tracking the numbers your nephrologist follows too โ€” not to replace their monitoring, but to give yourself a clearer view of your own trajectory over time.

 The core numbers to know:

 • eGFR: Target is stability, or slower-than-expected decline.
-A rough benchmark is that CKD typically progresses at 1–5 mL/min/1.73m² per year; slower than that on treatment is a win.
+A rough benchmark is that CKD typically progresses at 1โ€“5 mL/min/1.73mยฒ per year; slower than that on treatment is a win.

 • UACR: Anything moving from high toward lower categories is a positive signal.